gutenbergtools/gutenbergsite/site/policy/collection_development.md

 - Unpublished contemporary items, even if they are granted to the public domain by the author.
 - Items that were not previously published or distributed.
+- Contemporary translations of Public Domain works.
+- Contemporary collections of Public Domain works that have separate copyrights.

 ## How is a Project Gutenberg eBook related to the source(s) it was based on?